Why did I buy a Jaguar XJC?

 Long term impressions

-Since completing the restoration I have driven the Coupe nearly 10,000 kilometres, including interstate trips to Sydney (2
+After completing the restoration I drove the XJC nearly 10,000 kilometres, including interstate trips to Sydney (2,000klm) and